incogn/Lex/README.md

 ## To run

 - Download the repository, then save any text file as `source.txt`.
-- Run `gen.py` to generate weight values.
+- Run `py gen.py` to generate weight values.
-- Run `main.py > file.out` to generate text
+- Run `py main.py > file.out` to generate text

 For more info see the [wiki](https://github.com/incogn/Lex/wiki/Lex)